 Medical Necessity Criteria

 Do you have a comment or suggestion on how we can improve our Medical Necessity Criteria?
 We want to hear from you.
-Please print and complete our comment form (PDF), and fax, mail, or email it to the address on the form.
-Or simply write us a letter.
+Please print and complete our comment form, and fax, mail, or email it to the address on the form.
+Or write us a letter.
 Either way, your feedback will be considered during our annual Medical Necessity Criteria review.

-- For Fully Insured Maryland Regulated Accounts, use Outpatient Applied Behavior Analysis - Fully Insured Maryland Regulated Accounts guidelines (PDF).
+Maryland Fully Insured Regulated Accounts – use Outpatient Applied Behavior Analysis - Fully Insured Maryland Regulated Accounts guidelines.

-Maryland Medical Necessity Criteria for Residential Crisis Services – criteria for residential crisis services for adults, adolescents and children whose insurance is written out of the state of Maryland.
+Maryland Residential Crisis Services – criteria for residential crisis services for adults, adolescents and children whose insurance is written out of the state of Maryland.

 North Carolina Definition of Medically Necessary Services or Supplies – for North Carolina providers, this definition replaces Magellan’s definition in Magellan’s Medical Necessity Criteria and provider agreements.

-Pennsylvania HealthChoices – information on medical necessity criteria for providers serving members of the HealthChoices Program in Pennsylvania can be found in the Pennsylvania HealthChoices provider handbook supplement and its applicable appendices.
+Pennsylvania HealthChoices – criteria for providers serving members of the HealthChoices Program in Pennsylvania can be found within the Pennsylvania HealthChoices provider handbook supplement.

 State of Texas Standards for Reasonable Cost Control and Utilization Review for Chemical Dependency Treatment – criteria for all alcohol and substance abuse treatment services provided to members whose benefit plans are written in Texas.